 Change is a constant.
 All institutions will either change over time or cease to be relevant.
 For each institution, the question is not “Will we change?” but “How will we change?”
 The public library that does not plan for change will still change over time, but the changes will lack focus and may not result in desired outcomes.
 Change without a plan is change in response to immediate pressures, and not change to meet long-range needs.
 The library, in other words, will drift.

 The library board and library staff can do nothing to stem the tide of societal change, but they can make the library more efficiently responsive to change by developing a strategic plan.
-Such a plan, which usually covers a two or three-year period, establishes the library’s role or roles in the community, and gives the library an overall direction to pursue.
-Based on these long-term decisions, specific short-term decisions can be made taking into consideration their long-range implications.
+Such a plan usually covers a two- or three-year period.
+A strategic plan establishes the library’s role or roles in the community and gives the library an overall direction to pursue.
+From there, short-term decisions can be made taking into consideration their long-range implications.

 Planning, then, is essential for the public library, and it is a vital part of the function of the library board.

-- Help the board prioritize programs and direct efforts toward tasks that lead to the attainment of objectives.
+- Help the board prioritize programs and direct efforts that lead to the attainment of objectives.

 Planning Tips

-Planning for the future is neither an easy nor a quick task.
+Planning for the future is neither easy nor quick.
 It requires time and careful organization to accomplish.
 Forming special board committees and scheduling a series of planning meetings allow ample time to explore, brainstorm, and dream before making final decisions.

 Boards can create advisory committees, sponsor public meetings, encourage open staff discussions, hire outside consultants, and use public relations tools in the planning process.
 Participation leads to support and understanding of the plan developed.
 The library director and board are partners planning with the community, not just for the community.